What is latency in trading?

 In trading, latency refers to the time delay between when an order is placed by a trader and when it is received and executed at the exchange.
 Even a slight delay can cause the order to be filled at a different price than expected, particularly in ...

-• How does FYERS ensure low latency for its customers?
+How does FYERS ensure low latency?